Comparison of true wireless earbuds. Sennheiser Momentum 2 vs. Jabra Elite 75t.

 Jabra Elite 75t have a better low-end extension and engaging character, whereas Sennheiser’s sound much more refined and mature.
 Each of them are great for listening to more popular genres that demand good bass response.

 Jabra Elite 75t will please most users who want to enjoy their bass.
-Default EQ leans strongly towards bass emphasis, which makes them fun sounding, but also a bit muddy at times.
+Default EQ leans strongly towards low-end emphasis, which makes them fun sounding, but also a bit muddy at times.
+See best bass earbuds for more options.

 When the bass isn’t too prominent, the midrange and treble come through with good clarity.
 Thankfully there is no sibilance unless you crank up the volume.
 At that point, Jabra Elite 75t can become painful to listen to.